Violet Gibson

 She was the daughter of Lord Ashbourne, Lord Chancellor of Ireland.

 Early life

 Violet Gibson was born in Dublin, Ireland, on 31 August 1876.
 Her father was an Irish lawyer and politician, Edward Gibson, who was created Baron Ashbourne in 1885.
 Her mother, Frances, was a Christian Scientist.
-Violet experimented with Theosophy before becoming a Roman Catholic in 1902.
-She was presented as a debutante at court during the reign of Queen Victoria.

-Gibson suffered severe ill health throughout her life.
-She had a nervous breakdown in 1922; she was declared insane and committed to a mental institution for two years.
+Violet experimented with Theosophy, then became a Roman Catholic in 1902, and adopted socialism, both to the displeasure of her family.
+She was presented as a debutante at court during the reign of Queen Victoria.Gibson suffered severe ill health throughout her life.
+She had a nervous breakdown in 1922 due to her fiancé's sudden death; she was declared insane and committed to a mental institution for two years.
 She attempted suicide in Rome in early 1925.